trentchilders/personal-site/README.md

 Pretty much a playground for me to practice stuff.
-Look for some React stuff and maybe some machine learning!
-Dope!